Having your accounts in one place can be helpful as you develop an income strategy for when you leave the workforce.

 “People say, ‘I’m diversified because I have my money in various places’—the reality is, diversification comes from how that money is invested in different types of asset classes and investment products,” she says.
 “You can do that all with one financial institution, because your financial advisor will have access to all these different investment options that help you create a diversified portfolio.”

 A clearer view of your financial picture and more comprehensive retirement planning are just two of the reasons you may want to consolidate your retirement savings.
-Other potential advantages of account consolidation include:
+Other potential advantages include:

 There are several ways to consolidate your retirement accounts, each with its own unique features and implications.
 Some common options include: